Guatemala syphilis experiments: Genevieve Stout

 Genevieve Stout was a bacteriologist for the Pan-American Sanitary Bureau who promoted and established serological research in Guatemalan laboratories.
 She initiated the VDRL (Venereal Disease Research Laboratory) and Training Center within Central America starting in 1948 and stayed in Guatemala until 1951.
-Dr. Mahoney appointed her to manage the laboratory in Guatemala after Dr. Cutler left in 1948.
-Here she conducted several independent serological experiments for STD research with the help of Dr. Funes and Dr. Salvado.
+Mahoney appointed her to manage the laboratory in Guatemala after Cutler left in 1948.
+Here she conducted several independent serological experiments for STD research with the help of Funes and Salvado.

-Dr. Juan Funes and Dr. Carlos Salvado
+Juan María Funes and Carlos Salvado

-Dr. Funes and Dr. Salvado were also employees of the Pan-American Sanitary Bureau, who remained in Guatemala after their work with Dr. Cutler.
-Dr. Funes was Chief of the Venereal Disease section at the Guatemalan National Department of Health and was responsible for referring sex workers with STDs from the Venereal Disease and Sexual Prophylaxis Hospital (VDSPH) to Dr. Cutler.
-Dr. Carlos Salvado was the director of the Psychiatric Hospital in Guatemala where parts of the syphilis study were conducted.
-Dr. Salvado was an active participant in the intentional exposure experiments.
+Guatemalan doctors Juan María Funes and Carlos Salvado were also employees of the Pan-American Sanitary Bureau, who remained in Guatemala after their work with Cutler.
+Funes was Chief of the Venereal Disease section at the Guatemalan National Department of Health and was responsible for referring sex workers with STDs from the Venereal Disease and Sexual Prophylaxis Hospital (VDSPH) to Cutler.
+Salvado was the director of the Psychiatric Hospital in Guatemala where parts of the syphilis study were conducted.
+Salvado was an active participant in the intentional exposure experiments.

 In order to advance in their careers, they opted to stay and continue observations on subjects of the syphilis experiments, including data collection from orphans, inmates, psychiatric patients, and school children.
 These periodic data collections consisted of blood specimens and lumbar punctures from participants.
 Data was shipped back to the United States, where many of these blood samples tested positive for syphilis.
-Dr. Funes and Dr. Salvado continued collecting samples from participants until 1953.
+Funes and Salvado continued collecting samples from participants until 1953.

 Aftermath

+Continued research

+After the conclusion of the Guatemalan syphilis experiments, many of the samples taken during the experiments were then moved to the United States.
+Records show that these samples were then given to laboratories across the United States, where they were used for research.
+Many of the Laboratories using the samples from the Guatemalan syphilis experiments were later given samples from the Tuskegee syphilis experiments.
+Due to a lack of regulations involving laboratory samples, it is unknown if the samples from the studies are still being used today; however, records show that they were in use by at least 1957.